qdrant/qdrant/README.md

 ### Extreme classification - E-commerce Product Categorization 📺

 Extreme classification is a rapidly growing research area within machine learning focusing on multi-class and multi-label problems involving an extremely large number of labels.
-Sometimes it is millions and tens of millions classes.
+Sometimes it is millions and tens of millions of classes.
 The most promising way to solve this problem is to use similarity learning models.
 We put together a demo example of how you could approach the problem with a pre-trained transformer model and Qdrant.
 So you can [play with it online!](https://qdrant.to/extreme-classification-demo)